StormPacer/nootils/README.md

 The all around modchart helper that contains functions and utilities created by the community.

 These scripts are designed to be used with [Remapper](https://github.com/Swifter1243/ReMapper).

+Checkout examples of all the visible effects in [EXAMPLES.md](EXAMPLES.md)

 ## Installation